 Now Etar’s life has become a battlefield of many fronts: his son is consumed with hate, believing Etar abandoned him; his father, the Emperor, has ordered him to kill the man who saved his life long ago; and Etar must defend his nation against the Council of Kings, a massive army formed by eight countries to conquer Mongolia and divide the rich spoils among their rulers.

 A gripping tale of love that reaches beyond the grave; of savage warfare; of domination, treachery, and brutal accomplishments that were written into the history of a nation with the blood of its victims.
 A tale of one man’s battle to regain the love of his son.

-YEAR OF THE RAM is now released in print!
+YEAR OF THE RAM is only available in eBook format.

 Available at Amazon, Barnes & Noble, and other fine book sellers.

 Excerpt from YEAR OF THE RAM:

 The thick stench of burnt powder and flesh hung in the air.
 Across the valley, a light gray fog of smoke floated, gradually thinning itself as each layer lifted with the next breeze.

 Reining in his horse, Koran sat for a moment, staring at the catastrophic view.
 From one side of the valley to the other, the mutilated bodies of animal and man littered the ground.
 They were bathed in red and smeared with dirt that had turned to mud as it mixed with their blood.
 What was not ripped or maimed by the flying shrapnel of jagged iron pieces was contorted into twisted positions by the initial blasts.